 While learning to understand my dreams one of the first things that I learned was that not all dreams were about me, and your dreams are probably not always about you.
 Instead, what seemed like my nightmares turned out to be someone else’s future.

 When I first began to diligently record my dreams, I began to notice that the stories in the news were eerily similar to my recent dreams.
 In fact, they weren’t just similar, they were identical, and many times word-for-word.
 On top of that, the timing between my dreams and the actual events was also astounding.

-After a few months of recording my dreams (and seeing them become news stories shortly after), there was no doubt that my nightmares were the stuff of future news stories.
-They were actual events that would happen to people days after I dreamed of them.
+After a few months of recording my dreams (and seeing them become news stories shortly after), there was no doubt that my nightmares were the stuff of future news stories, they were actual events that would happen to people days or weeks after I dreamed of them.